ndsmyter/Robotica/README.md

 Robotica
 ========

-A project for "Robotica en Mechatronica" (dutch)
+A project for "Robotica en Mechatronica" (dutch) where we control a Roomba robot, which we called Kate or K8 in short, to navigate through an unkwown room and map the environment.

 Brains
 ------

-This package will be used for the real logic of the robot.
-The algorithms that will make sure the robot knows where is, what the available options are etcetera.
+This package will be used for the real logic of Kate.
+The algorithms that will make sure Kate knows where she is, what her available options are etcetera.

 The Brains package only communicates with the Emulator.

 Roomba
 ------

-The Roomba package will be used to hold all the commands to talk to the robot.
-Here alle commands that are given will be parsed and passed to the robot.
+The Roomba package will be used to hold all the commands to talk to Kate.
+This package will have the necessary knowledge to communicate with Kate, including the handshake protocol.

 The Roomba package only communicates with the Emulator.